roob-p/SunshineCaptureSwitcher/docs/README.md

   - Sunshine WGC, triggered when the computer is unlocked.
   - Sunshine DDX, triggered when the computer is locked (as well as during sleep, hibernation, etc.).

 - Starting from version 1.0.3, support for Apollo and a UAC-handling system have been added.
-The launch scripts can now stay active, and a system tray icon is shown to indicate which capture method is running.
+The scripts can now stay active, and a system tray icon is shown to indicate which capture method is running.
 - From version 1.0.2 onwards, Sunshine Capture Switcher no longer modifies the Sunshine.conf file to set the capture method, but directly launches Sunshine with the `capture=wgc` flag when WGC is to be used.
 - If you don't want the tasks to automatically run on locking and unlocking the computer and prefer to launch Sunshine manually, run `Deactivate Tasks Trigger` (also available as `Activate Tasks Trigger` to restore the original functionality).
 You can also launch Sunshine using the Sunshine DDX and Sunshine WGC shortcuts from the Start menu and desktop.
 - When switching capture methods, you’ll need to reconnect from the client.